Amanda Knox says she won't return to Italy for murder retrial

 Knox does not have to attend the retrial and can be represented by her lawyers.

-She said she expected to win acquittal again at the new trial and insisted that not travelling to Florence to face her accusers should not be seen as an admission of guilt.
+She said she expected to win acquittal again at the new trial and insisted that not traveling to Florence to face her accusers should not be seen as an admission of guilt.

 "I look at it as an admission of innocence, to be quite honest," she said in the interview.